pfsense/docs/source/vpn/ipsec/l2tp-ipsec.rst

 *  Set **Server Address** to an unused private subnet IP, such as *192.168.32.1*

-   .. note:: This is **not** a public IP address or “listen” IP for the
+   .. note:: This is **not** a public IP address or "listen" IP for the
-      L2TP service, it is a local IP address set as the “gateway” on the clients
+      L2TP service, it is a local IP address set as the "gateway" on the clients

 *  Set **Remote Address Range** to an unused private subnet, such as